-In addition to the regular pay increases negotiated in each Department of Education-UFT contract, UFT-represented employees receive differentials, step payments and longevity increases based on level of education and years of service.
+In addition to the regular pay increases negotiated in each city Department of Education-UFT contract, UFT-represented teachers and other pedagogues receive differentials, step payments and longevity increases based on their level of education and years of service.

-The contract for your job title contains a salary schedule that calculates the new salaries when each negotiated pay increase takes effect.
-In the new 2018 contract, UFT-represented employees will receive a 2 percent raise effective Feb.
-14, 2019, followed by an increase of 2.5 percent effective May 14, 2020, and 3 percent effective May 14, 2021.
+The contract for each job title contains a salary schedule that calculates the new salaries when each negotiated pay increase takes effect.
+Under the 2018 contract, which runs until 2021, UFT-represented employees will receive an increase of 2.5% effective May 14, 2020, and 3% effective May 14, 2021.

-UFT-represented employees will also receive the remaining two lump-sum payments negotiated as part of the 2014 contract.
-Those lump-sum payments, in October 2019 and 2020, each represent 25 percent of the money owed to UFT-represented employees because they did not receive raises in 2009 and 2010.
-For more information, see the CFE Pay Chart chart.
+Eligible UFT-represented employees will also receive the remaining lump-sum payment negotiated as part of the 2014 contract.
+That lump-sum payment, in October 2020, represents 25% of the money owed to UFT-represented employees because they did not receive raises in 2009 and 2010.

 The UFT contract provides for more money as you spend more time on the job (in what are called longevities and steps) and also allows you to earn more money as you attain more education credits (in what are called differentials).
 You may also be able to get salary credit for teaching experience elsewhere or for other relevant experience.
 These contractual provisions can translate to thousands of dollars each year.

-It’s worth checking the salary schedule, particularly if you are a new teacher, to make sure you have been given credit for all the educational credits you’ve earned and the experience you have.
-You must apply for a salary differential or credit for outside work experience within six months of completing the coursework or receiving your appointment.
+It’s worth checking the salary schedule, particularly if you are a new teacher, to make sure you have been given credit for all your education and all your experience.
+You must apply for a salary differential or credit for outside work experience within six months of completing coursework or receiving your appointment.

 Longevities come after teaching in New York City public schools for five, 10, 13, 15, 18, 20 and 22 years.

-If you have any questions about your salary or believe you are being paid incorrectly, talk to your payroll secretary and then check with a salary representative in your UFT borough office.
-If necessary, a salary grievance will be filed on your behalf.
+If you have any questions about your salary or believe you are being paid incorrectly, talk to your payroll secretary and then check with a UFT salary representative.

 On the last day of school, teachers and other Q-bank titles receive five checks or five check stubs for direct deposit: one for the end of June, two for July and two for August.

-Throughout the school year, teachers and other titles can also apply for per-session activities that occur either before school, after school, on weekends or holidays, or during the summer.
-Teachers are paid at the hourly per session rate of $50.13, which will increase to $51.13 effective Feb.
-14, 2019.
-Rates for other titles can be found in the Contract 2018 section.
+Throughout the school year, teachers and other titles can also apply to work per-session activities that occur either before school, after school, on weekends or holidays, or during the summer.
+Teachers are paid at the per-session hourly rate of $51.13.

-See more information about salary differentials, salary steps, longevity increases and per-session work online.
+See more information about salary differentials, salary steps, longevity increases and per-session work.